October 1, 2025

 Adobe Portfolio Limitations

 Although Adobe Portfolio offers a range of features, it's crucial to acknowledge its limitations.
 Understanding these potential drawbacks is essential when considering Adobe Portfolio as your portfolio website solution.
-Here are some limitations I think you be aware of:
+Here are some limitations to be aware of:

 Navigating Adobe Portfolio's Interface

-Ultimately, this level of functionality and half-baked UI/UX is what you get with a solution that probably doesn't generate Adobe a whole lot of revenue and doesn't have a whole lot of resource dedicated to it.
+Ultimately, this level of functionality and the uneven UI/UX is what you get with a solution that likely doesn’t generate much revenue for Adobe and therefore doesn’t receive deep resourcing.

 Adobe Portfolio's confusing SEO features